SAYING "NO" WITHOUT LOSING CUSTOMERS

 Let us first understand this “aggrieved” Customer

-Children when they are told “No” they either speak to the other parent (in the case of business) they talk to another company representation.
-They throw a tantrum (in the case of business) they write nasty emails or vent their frustration on Social Media
+Children when they are told “No” either speak to the other parent (in the case of business) they talk to another company representation.
+They throw a tantrum (in the case of business) they write nasty emails or vent their frustration on Social Media.

 They get emotional with company representatives.
 They escalate to a manager or the owner of the business.
 They threaten to take their business to another company

-All of these behaviour can be detrimental to your company reputation.
-Should this fear paralyse you from say “No”?
-Well not if you manage the situation with Clarity, Authenticity and Emotional Maturity.
+All of these behaviour can be detrimental to your company's reputation.
+Should this fear paralyse you from saying “No”?
+Well, not if you manage the situation with Clarity, Authenticity and Emotional Maturity.

-HERE ARE 8 STEPS THAT SME'S CAN USE IF YOU HAVE TO SAY "NO" AND STILL "WIN" WITH YOUR CUSTOMER
+HERE ARE 8 STEPS THAT BUSINESSES CAN USE IF YOU HAVE TO SAY "NO" AND STILL "WIN" WITH YOUR CUSTOMER

 Listen to Understand Not to Respond

 Everyone has different levels of Clarity of Thought and levels of Communication ability.
-Asking pertinent questions will provide you with the necessary clarity towards understand what they want; why they want it; and how you might be able to either solve the problem or provide an alternative solution
+Asking pertinent questions will provide you with the necessary clarity towards understanding what customers want; why they want it; and how you might be able to either solve the problem or provide an alternative solution

 Provide a Detailed Explanation

 Just because customers many not be aware or able to understand your product the same way as you do; does not mean that you shouldn’t try to explain why you cannot deliver to their request.
-By explaining there reasons behind your product / solution, you might find that customers will come up with an alternative solution to their problem just by talking to you.
-Alternatively you could the provide them with alternate solutions
+By explaining the reasons behind your product/ solution, you might find that customers will come up with an alternative solution to their problem just by talking to you.
+Alternatively you could the provide them with different solutions

 Use Positive Language